JS80P

 Filter Logarithmic Frequency (LG F)

-The toggle switch above the FREQ knob can switch between using a linear or a logarithmic scale for the knob.
+The toggle switch above the filter cutoff frequency knob can switch between using a linear or a logarithmic scale for the knob.

 Filter Logarithmic Q Factor (LG Q)